Tanis: Ruins

+Today, the main parts of the temple dedicated to Amun-Ra can still be distinguished by the presence of large obelisks that marked the various pylons as in other Egyptian temples.
+Now fallen to the ground and lying in a single direction, they may have been knocked down by a violent earthquake during the Byzantine era.
+They form one of the most notable aspects of the Tanis site.
+Archaeologists have counted more than twenty.

 The chief deities of Tanis were Amun; his consort, Mut; and their child Khonsu, forming the Tanite triad.
-This triad was, however, identical to that of Thebes, leading many scholars to speak of Tanis as the "northern Thebes".
+This triad was, however, identical to that of Thebes, leading many scholars to speak of Tanis as the northern Thebes.

 In 2009, the Egyptian Culture Ministry reported archaeologists had discovered a sacred lake in the temple of Mut at Tanis.
 The lake, built out of limestone blocks, had been 15 meters long and 5 meters deep.
 It was discovered 12 meters below ground in good condition.
 The lake could have been built during the late 25th–early 26th Dynasty.

 In 2011, analysis of high-resolution satellite imagery, led by archaeologist Sarah Parcak of the University of Alabama at Birmingham, found numerous related mud-brick walls, streets, and large residences, amounting to an entire city plan, in an area that appears blank under normal images.
 A French archeological team selected a site from the imagery and confirmed mud-brick structures approximately 30 cm below the surface.
 However, the assertion that the technology showed 17 pyramids was denounced as "completely wrong" by the Minister of State for Antiquities at the time, Zahi Hawass.

+Notable finds and artifacts

+In Montet and other later archaeologists excavations of Tanis, many important and unique artifacts were found.
+When the sealed tombs of kings Psusennes I, Amenemope, and Shoshenq II, were opened by Montet, all three were discovered with their tombs completely intact with all of the original funerary offerings.
+All three kings were still adorned with their golden and gilded funerary masks - a rarity.

+Another artifact is the Pectoral of King Amenemope, a piece of jewelry he would have worn hung around his neck on his chest.
+The icon depicts the godesses Isis and Nephthys holding a lapis lazuli scarab with the cartouche of Amenemope.

+In the tomb of General Wendjebauendjed, the High Priest of Khonsu at Tanis, a series of bowls and cups made of gold were found by Montet.
+One of the golden bowls has a polychrome glass rosette of a flower at the center.
+The rosette is "is thought... [to represent] the Unification of the Two Lands by combining the emblems of papyrus and lotus that are the two symbols of Upper and Lower Egypt."